Keyfactor/fortinet-fortiweb-orchestrator/README.md

 #### 3. **Audit Access**
 - Regularly review and audit API user activity to ensure security and compliance.
 </details>

-## Client Machine Instructions

-ToDo

-## Developer Notes

-During the inventory process, we encountered a limitation with the REST API: it does not return PEM files as part of the certificate data.
-To address this, we utilized SSH and the CLI to retrieve the PEM files directly.

-### Key Points:
-1. **CLI Dependency**:
-   - The retrieval process relies heavily on the current structure of the CLI.
-   - If Fortinet updates or changes the CLI commands, this method could break, necessitating updates to the inventory logic.

-2. **Scalability Concerns**:
-   - Testing was conducted with 750 certificates, and no issues were observed.
-   - Inventories larger than 750 certificates have not been tested and may present limitations.

-3. **Unreliable Transport**:
-   - SSH sessions are less stable compared to REST API calls.
-   - Network disruptions or configuration changes could impact the retrieval process.

-### Summary:
-While this approach works, it is not ideal and introduces potential risks.
-Until FortiWeb provides PEM file support via the REST API or a more stable alternative, this method should be considered a temporary solution.

 ## Test Cases